SAP-samples/btp-terraform-mooc-terra1/units/unit_4_1/README.md

 }
 ```

-As we will provide them based on the output of the previous setup we create a new file called `terraform.tfvars` and add the values for the Cloud Foundry API URL and the orgnaization ID from the previous unit as values.
+As we will provide them based on the output of the previous setup we create a new file called `terraform.tfvars` and add the values for the Cloud Foundry API URL and the organization ID from the previous unit as values.

 > [!TIP]
 > You can use the `terraform output` command to get access to the values.